Social Forestry

 Bring your own food; no food is provided through your course fee.
 We will create dinner from your food contributions.
 Everyone usually makes their own breakfast and lunch, but we may decide to cook warm food together at lunch as well.
 There will be a camp kitchen with stove and wash-up area.
 Additional cook stoves could be useful.
 We encourage participants to show up the evening before class starts to set up camp.

 This is a campground with composting toilets.
-Solar shower available if the sun is shining (wouldn’t count on it in November).
-Some indoor sleep spaces will be available in the event of very inclement weather.
+Some group indoor sleep spaces will be available in the event of very inclement weather.

 Please pay attention to the Checklist of What to bring.
 You will want these items with you!

 Daypack suggested as we will be roaming far from camp.
 There may be ticks this time of year.
-Poison oak will require constant awareness (ours is not super potent to most folks).
 A hot cup can be helpful in staying warm throughout the day.
 Hot water will be available for tea most of the time.
-Limited water is available on-site.
-Each person should bring at least 3 gallons of drinking/cleaning water.
-Exceptions made for people coming by public transit.
-See below for more info and checklist.

 CHECK LIST OF WHAT TO BRING: